ua-gist-604b-f23/postgis-osm-geoserver/README.md

 ### Load the Geoserver Layer Group from QGIS

 In QGIS, click `Layer` -> `Add Layer` -> `WMS/WMTS`.
-You should have your local geoserver connection saved from previously but, if not, add a new connection to localhost by adding the url to the WMS GetCapabilities request.
+You should have your local geoserver connection saved from previously but, if not, add a new connection to your geoserver instance by adding the url to the WMS GetCapabilities request.
 While remembering the URL could be handy, it will be easiest for you to visit the `Demos` link on the left-hand main menu of geoserver webpage and find the `WMS_getCapabilities.url`.

-Once you are connected to geoserver localhost from within QGIS in the `WMS/WMTS` dialog, you should see your newly created `osm` Layer Group.
+Once you are connected to your geoserver instance from within QGIS in the `WMS/WMTS` dialog, you should see your newly created `osm` Layer Group.

 ![qgis-wms-osm-layer-group](media/qgis-add-wms-layer-list.png)